Welcome to Subscribe On Youtube

 +---------------+---------+

-This table contain information about the activity performed of each user in a period of time.
+This table contains information about the activity performed by each user in a period of time.

-A person with username performed a activity from startDate to endDate.
+A person with username performed an activity from startDate to endDate.

-Write an SQL query to show the second most recent activity of each user.
+Write a solution to show the second most recent activity of each user.

 UserActivity table: